SheydaGhb/DCAE/README.md

 Run ``` DCAE_test.py ```

 ## Train data preparation ##
-The training set for DCAE is created in the following way:
+The training set for DCAE is created in the following way: <br />
-200 images are taken from the noise-free
+200 images are taken from the noise-free <br />
 1) image database TAMPERE17 [1] (1000 test blocks of size 16x16 are extracted from each test image). <br />
 2)203 images are taken from the faces image database IMDB-WIKI [2] (1000 test blocks of size 16x16 are extracted from each test image). <br />
 3) 489 images are taken from the image database NEOCR [3] (1300 test blocks of size 16x16 are extracted from each test image). <br />